-Effective Date: Aug.
-6, 2018
+Policy Effective Date: March 16, 2022

-Title: Moonlighting and Other Outside Activities
+Title: Moonlighting

-Eisenhower Medical Center is committed to providing meaningful and enriching educational experiences for residents in compliance with the ACGME Institutional and Program requirements governing the performance of moonlighting activities by residents enrolled in GME programs.
+Eisenhower Medical Center (EMC) is committed to providing meaningful and enriching educational experiences for residents/fellows in compliance with the ACGME Institutional and Program requirements governing the performance of moonlighting activities by residents/fellows enrolled in GME programs.

-Any resident enrolled in a program at Eisenhower Medical Center who requests permission to engage in moonlighting activities must adhere to the moonlighting policy of Eisenhower Medical Center.
+Any resident/fellow (trainee) enrolled in a program at Eisenhower Medical Center who requests permission to engage in moonlighting activities must adhere to the moonlighting policy of Eisenhower Medical Center.